 E1.
 Special study options: Identify those programs available at your institution.
-Refer to the glossary for definitions.
-Honors program Independent study Internships Liberal arts/career combination Student-designed major Study abroad Teacher certification program Weekend college ars Program at Washington University gives selected students the duate study and the School of Medicine at the same time.
-E3.
-Areas in which all or most students are requ ired to complete some course work prior to graduation: ☐ Arts/fine arts ☐ Computer literacy ☒ English (including composition) ☐ Foreign languages ☐ History ☒ Other (describe): Varies by school ☐ Humanities ☐ Mathematics ☐ Philosophy ☐ Sciences (biological or physical) ☐ Social science

-Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is in place.
+Refer to the glossary for definitions. opportunity to be admitted to undergra E2.
+Has been removed from the CDS. ☐ Honors program ☐ Independent study ☐ Internships ☐ Liberal arts/career combination ☐ Student-designed major ☐ Study abroad ☐ Teacher certification program ☐ Weekend college ars Program at Washington University gives selected students the aduate study and the School of Medicine at the same time. uired to complete some course work prior to graduation: Arts/fine arts Computer literacy English (including composition) Foreign languages History Other (describe): Varies by school ☐ Humanities ☐ Mathematics ☐ Philosophy ☐ Sciences (biological or physical) ☐ Social science Library Collections: The CDS publishers will co ollect library data again when a new Academic Libraries Survey is in place.